mattbarb/DarkHorses-Masters-Workers/scripts/DATABASE_STATISTICS_IMPLEMENTATION.md

 DATABASE POSITION DATA CHECK
 ================================================================================
 Checking database for position data...
-✗ ra_runners.position column does not exist
+✗ ra_mst_runners.position column does not exist
 ================================================================================
 ERROR: No position data found in database!
 ================================================================================